pingouin-creation/create-web-site/README.md

     9. It passes throught html to set critical css
    10. It minify html files
    11. It creates sitemaps.xml (for google)
+   12. It uploads "build files" on your ftp server

 You have 3 other functions to
 - clean build folder (gulp cleanbuild)